opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles/index_.md

 >  Implementations

-  Implementations can be found on the Compliance Database here <http://www.opengeospatial.org/resource/products/byspec>
+  Implementations can be found on the implementations page: <https://github.com/opengeospatial/ogcapi-tiles/blob/master/implementations.adoc>

 #### Usage